Quantum Phase Estimation (QPE) for Solving Molecular Energies

 Designing the Quantum Model

-We will now create a quantum model of the QPE algorithm using the Classiq platform.
-In particular, we will use the open library qpe_flexible function (see notebook as well).
+Create a quantum model of the QPE algorithm using the Classiq platform, in particular, using the open library qpe_flexible function (and see this notebook as well).

-We need to approximate the Hamiltonian simulation \(e^{2\pi i H}\), for this we will use Classiq built-in implementation for Suzuki Trotter formulas.
-For a given Suzuki Trotter order \(o\), we can specify a repetitions parameter \(r\), which controls the level of approximation.
-The literature provides some lower bounds for \(r\) as a function of the operator error \(\epsilon\) (defined by the dimond norm [3]).
+To approximate the Hamiltonian simulation \(e^{2\pi i H}\), use the Classiq built-in implementation for Suzuki-Trotter formulas.
+For a given Suzuki-Trotter order \(o\), you can specify a repetition parameter \(r\) that controls the level of approximation.
+The literature provides lower bounds for \(r\) as a function of the operator error \(\epsilon\) (defined by the diamond norm [3]).
 For example, Eq.
 (14) in Ref.
-[2] states that Suzuki Trotter formula of order 2 approximates \(e^{i \sum \alpha_m P_m t}\) up to an error \(\epsilon\), given \(r\) repetitions that satisfies:
+[2] states that the Suzuki-Trotter formula of order 2 approximates \(e^{i \sum \alpha_m P_m t}\) up to an error \(\epsilon\), given \(r\) repetitions that satisfies

-and each power should be approximated with Suzuki Trotter with an appropriate order and repetitions parameters, keeping the same error per QPE iteration.
-We can thus use the bound above to define a powered Suzuki Trotter qfunc
+and approximate each power with Suzuki-Trotter for appropriate order and repetition parameters, keeping the same error per QPE iteration.
+You can thus use the bound above to define a powered Suzuki-Trotter qfunc

-First, we first define some classical auxiliary functions that helps us to evaluate the right-hand-side in Eq.
+First, define a classical auxiliary function that help evaluate the right-hand-side side of Eq.
 (1):

 import itertools